 22. Losar

-Losar, popularly known as the Tibetan New Year is another festival that is widely popular in Arunachal Pradesh region of India.
+Losar, popularly known as the Tibetan New Year is another festival in India that is widely popular in Arunachal Pradesh region.
 It is one of the greatest Indian festivals and is celebrated with great importance in the neighboring regions like Tibet.
 In India, Losar is celebrated by the people who are the followers of Buddhism as well as those who are Tibetans.

 The festival, in fact, is celebrated in a way full of fun and involves showing faith in God for the harvest.
 Interestingly, this is a festival that lasts for a duration of three days when different activities are organized for the joy of people.
 So, plan your visit to regions like Himachal Pradesh, Arunachal Pradesh, Leh and Ladakh during the time of Losar and indulge in the festivities that last for three days.